 All enrolled NBSD students Eat Free during the 2021-2022 school year regardless of financial status.

-Students can access these free meals at their school.
+Students can access free breakfast and lunch at their school.
 No meal applications are required.

 Oregon Child Nutrition Programs

 - Free and Reduced Lunch Application can also be filled out by signing up at

 North Bend School District now has two options for making credit card deposits into you student's cafeteria account.

 Create a MealTime Online profile.
 Click on the "Create new profile" link and create a Username and Password that you will use to login to MealTime Online.
 The Username and Password must be at least 6 characters.
 For example, Username: csmith Password: pty845.

 Add your student.
 Login to your MealTime Online account (using the Username and Password that you created in Step 1.
 Click on “Meal Account Deposits” then click the "Add New Student" link and add your student by entering their First Name only and their Student ID number.

 Make a Deposit.
 Click the "Make Deposit" link to make a deposit into a school account.
 There is a web site transaction fee for making deposits.
 Click the "View Details" link next to your student's name to view their cafeteria account balance and purchase history.